The application deadline is January 15, 2014. You will need to complete the University of Illinois application through Apply-Yourself at

 application deadline.
 Therefore, make sure that you make arrangements and take the test early enough.
 The

-Institution Code for the University of Illinois at Urbana-Champaign is 1836 and the Department Code is 0620.
+Institution Code for the University of Illinois at Urbana-Champaign is 1836.

 - For the MA-SLP program, a minimum of two letters of recommendation are required.
 For the